spectrocloud/librarium/docs/docs-content/clusters/cluster-management/update-k8s-cluster.md

 Once you have completed these steps and the host cluster creation process has finished, log in to [Palette](https://console.spectrocloud.com).

 Navigate to the left **Main Menu** and select **Clusters** to view your deployed clusters.
 You should have two healthy clusters.
-The cluster running the [*hello-universe*](https://github.com/spectrocloud/hello-universe) application is named using the pattern `[cloud provider]-cluster`.
-The cluster running the [*hello-universe-api*](https://github.com/spectrocloud/hello-universe-api) application is named using the pattern `[cloud provider]-cluster-api`.
+The cluster with the [*hello-universe*](https://github.com/spectrocloud/hello-universe) application is named using the pattern `[cloud provider]-cluster`.
+The cluster with the [*hello-universe-api*](https://github.com/spectrocloud/hello-universe-api) application is named using the pattern `[cloud provider]-cluster-api`.

 ![Image that shows the two clusters in the clusters list](/tutorials/deploy-cluster-profile-updates/clusters_cluster-management_deploy-cluster-profile-updates_deployed-clusters-start-setup.png)

-Select the row corresponding to the  cluster named `[cloud provider]-cluster` to view its **Overview** tab.
+Select the row corresponding to the `[cloud provider]-cluster` to view its **Overview** tab.

 ![Image that shows the cluster overview of the Hello Universe Frontend Cluster](/tutorials/deploy-cluster-profile-updates/clusters_cluster-management_deploy-cluster-profile-updates_deployed-FE-cluster.png)

 Click on the URL for port **:8080** to access the Hello Universe application.
-The landing page of the application indicates the application is functioning correctly.
+The landing page is displayed and the application is functioning correctly.

 ![Image that shows the cluster overview of the Hello Universe Frontend Cluster](/tutorials/deploy-cluster-profile-updates/clusters_cluster-management_deploy-cluster-profile-updates_hello-universe-without-api.png)